 - Forex – Fee is reflected in bid/ask spread

 Betterment Investment Portfolio Options

 Betterment offers diversified investment portfolios based upon your goals, age and risk tolerance level.
-At $100,000 plus AUM, you have can use Betterment’s Flexible Portfolios option to customize your asset allocation.

 - Goldman Sachs Smart Beta Portfolios – This approach is good for investors who want to attempt to beat the market and are willing to take on a bit higher risk.

 - BlackRock Target Income Portfolios – These bond portfolios are designed for conservative investors seeking cash flow.